jidongxiao/CSCI1200-DataStructures/old_hws/07_search_engine/README.md

 ### Rule 2.
 Word Boundary

-When searching the word *Tom*, we do not consider the word *Tom* in *Tomato* as a match, and we do not consider the word *Tom* in *4Tom* or *Tom32* as a match; but we do consider the word *Tom* in *Tom.*, *Tom-*, *.Tom*, *-Tom*, *_Tom*, *Tom!*, " Tom", " Tom ", etc., as a match.
+When searching the word *Tom*, we do not consider the substring *Tom* in *Tomato* as a match, and we do not consider the substring *Tom* in *4Tom* or *Tom32* as a match; but we do consider the substring *Tom* in *Tom.*, *Tom-*, *.Tom*, *-Tom*, *_Tom*, *Tom!*, " Tom", " Tom ", etc., as a match.
 In other words, the word *Tom* is found in a document only if it appears as a standalone word, meaning that the character right before *Tom* and the character right after *Tom* must be a word boundary.
 And in this assignment, you can consider any non-alphanumeric character as a word boundary.
 This behavior is consistent with what Google does.

 Such a rule also applies to phrase search.
 We consider a phrase to be a match only if we find the phrase and the character right before the phrase and the character right after the phrase is a word boundary, i.e., a non-alphanumeric character.